jessbudd/open-web-advocacy/.github/CONTRIBUTING.md

 ### Adding a new language

-New languages require translation of the global website content at a minimum.
-This includes things like banners, header, footer and navigation.

-Minimum files to include in your PR:
+#### 1. Add language folder and base pages
+From the root project directory, run `node generate-language-files.js {newLanguageCode}`.
+The new language code should match the [ISO language code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes).

+This script will:
+- create a new folder with the language code as the name
+- create a copy of each page located in `src/pages` into the new language folder
+- update the page permalinks to prepend the language code
+- add `translated: false` to the page's front matter

+#### 2. Translate global content

+Global content is located in two files:
 - `_data/navigation.json`
 - `_data/languages_base.json`

+Update both files above with the new language translations.

+The object keys should match the [ISO language code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes).

-The new language object in these files must include all properties on the `en` object.
+The new language object in the data files must include all properties on the `en` object.

-The object key should match the [ISO language code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes).

 The url of navigation links should remain in english.

-### Adding a translated page

-If the language has no existing translated pages, please ensure the language has been added to the global files (see above).
-Translated pages should live in a folder with the [language code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) as the name.
-For example `/src/es/` for Spanish translated pages.

-Find the page you want to translate in the `src/pages` directory.
-This could be html or markdown.

-Copy the page and paste into the relevant language folder.

-The file name of the new language page must be identical to the english version.
+#### 3. Translate pages
+Translate the copied version of the homepage, and any additional pages you would like, into the new language.

+### Translating pages from existing language

+Each language has a folder corresponding with its [ISO language code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes).

+Files in this folder that are currently in English can be edited directly.

-Translate the new page, including the front matter title and meta description.
+Once the page is translated, (including the front matter title and meta description), please update the `translated` front matter from `false` to `true`.
+This will remove the "not yet translated" banner from the page.

-The permalink front matter should be updated to include the language code as a parent folder.
-For example `permalink: '/get-involved/'` becomes `permalink: /es/get-involved/`.

 Raise a pull request :tada:

 ### Guidelines